ncredinburgh/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

 Don't do this.

 Mocking frameworks should be used only to isolate our tests from objects with behavior.
-If you have values that are difficult to construct consider the test data builder pattern instead·
+If you have values that are difficult to construct consider the test data builder pattern instead

 ### Choosing Between State and Interaction Testing